 The Reading Integration Board (RIB) are leading on delivery against priorities 1 and 2 for Reading.
 Action plans have been developed in collaboration with the members of RIB, which includes representation from system partners, including Acute hospital, Community care providers, Primary Care and Voluntary Care Sector.
 Delivery against the action plans will be a collaborative approach, supported by a number of groups, such as the Long-Term Conditions Board and Voluntary Care Sector groups, in order to achieve the expected outcomes in the short-term.
 Action plans will be regularly reviewed against the 10 year strategy.
-A Launch event for the Join Strategy and Action Plans was held on 12th December, to engage the wider community providers who were encouraged to pledge support.
+A Launch event for the Joint Strategy and Action Plans was held on 12th December, to engage the wider community providers who were encouraged to pledge support.
+Progress and successes are reported through the Health and Wellbeing Strategy Updates provided by the Public Health and Wellbeing Team.